puleos/object-hash/readme.markdown

   {hash:'14fa461bf4b98155e82adc86532938553b4d33a9',
     count: 1, value: {foo: 'bar', baz: true }} ]
 ```
-!Note: when the excludeValues option is set, the `value` of the hash table is an array of objects with matching keys.
+*Note: when the excludeValues option is set, the `value` of the hash table is an array of objects with matching keys.*

 ## hashTable.reset();
-Clears contents of the hashTable.
+Clears the contents of the hash table.

 ## Installation